 The outdoor cooktop was wonderful and we used it twice--once for boiling water, and another time for cooking sausage.
 This kept us from adding unnecessary humidity and smells to the inside of the trailer. :-)

 And this picture--if you squint, you can see our new camping table.
-I love it--I think I got it on Ebay because it was cheaper there, but it's so worth it.
-If you'll recall, our other table got stolen on Memorial Day weekend camping, so we needed a replacement.
+I love it--I think I got it from Ebay because it was cheaper there, but it's so worth it.
+If you'll recall, our other table was stolen on Memorial Day weekend camping, so we needed a replacement.
 I love the storage--it zips, both sides...and both ends have pockets just right for bug spray bottles, sunscreen, etc. It's called The Big Easy Table, by Pacific Outdoors.
 It was $65, but again--totally worth it.
+If someone steals this one, I will hunt them down. . .

 I especially like the cables on the hybrid bunk end as opposed to the poles that we had with the Keystone Cabana.
 Set up is super easy with the cables--I'm done in 3 minutes or less.
 With the Cabana it was sometimes difficult to hold up the end and get the poles lined up.
 I don't miss it.
 The velcro all the way around the bunk end makes me feel more secure, too...the Cabana used a bungee cord every so many inches, and left noticeable gaps for bugs, etc. I feel like the bed is sealed up nicely on the Coyote.
 The bungee cords inside to hold the mattress up during travel is easy to use and I prefer it over the velcro straps that the Cabana had as well.
 Our Coyote still has the "old-style" latches on the hybrid end, but we've camping in pouring rain, and it's set in pouring rain, and has not leaked or been wet.
 The seal around the bed is much puffier and heavier than the Cabana.
 (Sorry to keep comparing, but I feel it helps if you're used-hybrid shopping to compare different features.)